tastytea/Glimpse/CONTRIBUTING.md

 To add content to the Glimpse developer wiki, request access to https://github.com/glimpse-editor/Glimpse/wiki

-If you have expertise to provide for our future end user online and offline help pages, please join us on the #glimpse:matrix.org Matrix channel.
+If you have expertise to provide for our future end user online and offline help pages, please join us on the Glimpse Discord server using the invite link provided here: https://glimpse-editor.org/contribute/

 [Return to top](#top)

 ## Contribute translations
 To change translation files in the codebase, raise a pull request on our [Github project](https://github.com/glimpse-editor/Glimpse) and follow the template.

-If you have expertise to provide for our future translation tools, please join us on the #glimpse:matrix.org Matrix channel.
+If you have expertise to provide for our future end user online and offline help pages, please join us on the Glimpse Discord server using the invite link provided here: https://glimpse-editor.org/contribute/

 [Return to top](#top)

 ## Join the community
 We recommend you familiarize yourself with our [code of conduct](https://glimpse-editor.org/code-of-conduct/) and [how we govern ourselves](https://glimpse-editor.org/about/#how-does-this-project-govern-itself).

-Once you have done so, you are welcome to join us on the #glimpse:matrix.org Matrix channel.
+Once you have done so, you are welcome to join us on the #glimpse:matrix.org on the Glimpse Discord server using the invite link provided here: https://glimpse-editor.org/contribute/.
 That communication channel is where our internal discussions happen and project decisions are made.

-As you become more involved with the project you will be invited onto other Matrix channels and credited in our `AUTHORS` file.
+As you become more involved with the project you will be granted the "Contributor" role and credited in our `AUTHORS` file.

 [Return to top](#top)